How to Spot Soil Movement Foundation Damage

 While not a sign of existing damage by itself, water consistently pooling against the foundation is a warning that damage is likely on the way.
 Standing water saturates expansive clay soil and increases the pressure exerted on foundation walls.
 Over time, this can lead to bowing walls, cracking, and water intrusion into basements or crawl spaces.

-How to Tell If Your Foundation Issues Are Serious
+How to Know if Your Foundation Problem Is Serious

 Not every crack or sticking door means you have a structural emergency.
 Homes settle naturally over time, and some cosmetic issues are expected.
 Here is how to gauge severity: